alok/safe-grid-agents/README.md

 python main.py <core_args> env <env_args> agent <agent_args>
 ```

+## Ray Tune

+We use Ray Tune to configure hyperparameters.
+Look at `TUNE_CONFIG` in
+`main.py` to see which are currently supported.
+If you specify an
+argument on the CLI, it will be used.
+Otherwise, Ray Tune will generate
+one for you.

 ## Monitoring agent learning with TensorboardX

 You can use the `--log-dir`/`-L` flag to the main.py script to specify a